-"If, however, the occasion arises we can be confident that those in authority will be actuated by the high- men on board the Holger. est patriotic motives and by the deepest congern for our National welfare.
+however, the occasion arises We can be confident that those in authority will be actuated by the highest patriotic motives and by the deepest concern for our National welfare.
 We must not allow our pride or momentary passion to influence our judgment.
 We must exercise the deliberation that the fateful consequences in the loss of our best blood and enormous waste of treasure would necessarily impose upon us.
 We must allow no jingo spirit to prevail.
-We must abide the judgment of those in whom we have entrusted the authority and when the President shall act, we must stand by him to the end."
+We must abide the judgment of those in whom we have entrusted the authorty and when the President shall act, We must stand by him to the end."

 "The great rule of conduct for us in regard to foreign Nations is in extending our commercial relations, to have with them as little political connection as possible.
 So far as we have already formed engagements, let them be fulfilled with perfect good faith.
-Here let us stop,'
+Here let us stop."

 Both Houses of Congress Busy.

 Washington.-Appropriations for national defense occupied the attention of both houses of congress.
 The senate discussed until late at night the army appropropriation bill carrying approximately \$103,000,000, while the house debated the fortifications bill.

-While progress was being made on both these measures, the senate committee on naval affairs practically completed consideration of the naval appropriations measure and the sen- arose from the differences between a ate paused for four minutes to pass the pension bill carrying \$164,000,000 | a registered United States ton.
+While progress was being made on both these measures, the senate committee on naval affairs practically completed consideration of the naval appropriations measure and the senate paused for four minutes to pass the pension bill carrying \$164,000,000.

-MR. TAFT FORSEES AMERICAN STEAMER CRISIS IN AFFAIRS EVELYN BLOWN UP
+MR. TAFT FORSEES | AMERICAN STEAMER CRISIS IN AFFAIRS EVELYN BLOWN UP

-SHE STRIKES MINE IN THE NORTH SEA.
+CARRYING COTTON FOR BREMEN SHE STRIKES MINE IN THE NORTH SEA.